addiction recovery process

 Physical activity triggers an increased level of neurotransmitters such as serotonin, dopamine, norepinephrine, and endorphins.
 These hormones affect various parts of the brain responsible for mood stability and regulation, helping us manage our emotions in a healthy way.
 Evidence suggests that regular exercise can help reduce stress levels, improve sleep quality, and lead to overall improvements in mental health.

-Physical Benefits for Your Health
+Physical Benefits of Exercise for Your Health

 In addition to its impact on mental health, research tells us that regular exercise is just as beneficial for your physical well-being.
 It can boost your cardiovascular fitness levels, strengthen bones and muscles, regulate insulin levels, lower blood pressure and cholesterol levels, and reduce feelings of depression or anxiety caused by cravings or withdrawal symptoms while burning calories simultaneously – all beneficial for maintaining your recovery goals.